top of page

 Every day, millions of Americans face confusing medical language, inaccessible resources, and policies that leave them behind.
 It’s not just frustrating—it’s dangerous.

-We believe everyone deserves the power to make informed health decisions, which is why we created the US Health Literacy Association (USHLA) — a grassroots organization driven by health literacy experts, community leaders, and everyday people, not lobbyists, politicians, or people with competing special interests.
+We believe everyone deserves the power to make informed health decisions, which is why we created the US Health Literacy Association (USHLA)—a grassroots organization driven by health literacy experts, community leaders, and everyday people—not lobbyists, politicians, or people with competing special interests.

-Let’s push the US Healthcare System to work with the American people — not around them.
+Let’s push the US healthcare system to work with the American people—not around them.

-Our Mission
+Our mission

 Committed to improving health literacy